xionghaoo/ros2_java/README.md

 src/ament/ament_tools/scripts/ament.py build --symlink-install --isolated
 ```

-You may wonder why this is needed if the ROS2 instructions already fetch Ament on the same workspace as ROS2.

-The reason is that this includes an additional build type for Gradle projects, and you'll need Ament to pick it up so it can build the examples, so this has to happen in a separate step.
+We need to split the build process between Ament and the rest of `ros2_java` workspace so that the additional build type for Gradle projects is picked up by Ament.

 The following sections deal with building the `ros2_java` codebase for the desktop Java runtime and for Android.